Residence Hall Support

 - Each student can access their class schedules and other academic information through the Cardinal Station online system.

-- Wireless networking is available in several areas of campus.
+- Wireless networking is available on campus.

 What are the university's computing policies?